hzi-bifo/seq2geno2pheno/README.md

     - phe_table: The phenotype table

-    For n samples with m phenotypes, the table is n-by-m.
     The table is tab-separated.
-The first column should be sample names, and the header line includes names of phenotypes.
-More than one phenotype is also allowed.
+For n samples with m phenotypes, the table is (n+1)-by-(m+1) as shown below.
+The first column should list the sample names.
+The header line is supposed to includes names of phenotypes.
 Missing values are acceptable.
     ```
     strains	virulence
     sample01	high